roitraining/gemini-enterprise-in-action-plays/5-vibe-coding-for-instant-deployable-apps/1-ux-design-from-a-napkin-sketch-image-to-code/ux-design-image-to-code.md

 5. Verify that your final UI still faithfully matches the initial sketch while looking considerably cleaner.

+> [!NOTE]
-**Checkpoint:** You should now have a polished, responsive dashboard shell.
+> You should now have a polished, responsive dashboard shell.
 Remember, it should not yet be a fully featured or data-driven application!

 ## Congratulations
 In this lab, you have: